Allie-Leth/LogAnywhere/README.md

 - Real-world constraints of microcontrollers
 - A preference for portable, testable, and pluggable software
 - An emphasis on design clarity and low-overhead reuse
+- Frustration at having to build a log handler for every mesh project.

-If you're reviewing this as part of a hiring, demo, or collaboration context, feel free to explore the examples, test coverage, and documentation vault for a deeper understanding of the approach and architecture.
+If you're reviewing this as part of a hiring - the majority of my code goes to my private gitlab instance for privacy reasons.
+What's listed here is purely for